Adelaide Ristori

-Adelaide Ristori (29 January 18229 October 1906) was a distinguished Italian tragedienne, who was often referred to as the Marquise.
+Adelaide Ristori (29 January 1822 – 9 October 1906) was a distinguished Italian tragedienne, who was often referred to as the Marquise.

 Biography

 She was born in Cividale del Friuli, the daughter of strolling players and appeared as a child on the stage.
-At fourteen she made her first success as Francesca da Rimini in Silvio Pellico's tragedy of the same name.
+At age fourteen, she made her first success as Francesca da Rimini in Silvio Pellico's tragedy of the same name.
 At eighteen she was playing Mary Stuart in an Italian version of Friedrich Schiller's play of the same name.
-She had been a member of the Sardinian company and also of the Ducal company at Parma for some years before her marriage to the marchese Giuliano Capranica del Grillo in 1846.
+She had been a member of the Sardinian company and also of the Ducal company at Parma for some years before her marriage to Giuliano Capranica, marchese del Grillo, in 1846.
 After a short retirement from her career, she returned to the stage and played regularly in Turin and the provinces.

 It was not until 1855 that she paid her first professional visit to Paris, where the part of Francesca was chosen for her début.
 In this she was rather coldly received, but she took Paris by storm in the title role of Alfieri's Myrrha.
 Furious partisanship was aroused by the appearance of a rival to the great Rachel.
 Paris was divided into two camps of opinion.
 Humble playgoers fought at gallery doors over the merits of their respective favourites.
 The two famous women never actually met, but the French actress seems to have been convinced that Ristori had no ill feelings towards her, only admiration and respect.